drhsqlite/pikchr/doc/ovalobj.md

 ~~~~

 An oval works like a [box](./boxobj.md) in which the radius is
 set to half the minimum of the height and width.
+An oval where the
+width and height are the same is a [circle](./circleobj.md)

 ## Boundary points: